danwflynn/reversi/README.txt

 ReadonlyReversiModel: An interface for the model's methods that don't directly mutate the model
 ReadonlyReversiModelImpl: An implementation of ReadonlyReversiModel, with no mutator methods

+controller:
+ReversiController: controller interface representing a controller used by a player to access the game
+ReversiControllerImpl: implementation of ReversiController

 ____________________
 Changes for part 2